vegantransistor/BoschSmartHome/P5/README.md

 ./frida-server
 ```

 Start the Bosch Smart Home App.
-Then note the pid ot the App with:
+Then note the pid ot the App with (pc):
 ```
 frida-ps -U
 ```

 Download [this frida script](https://github.com/httptoolkit/frida-android-unpinning/blob/main/frida-script.js) to bypass certificate pinning.

-Run the script:
+Run the script on the pc:
 ```
 frida -p [pid] -U -l frida-script.js
 ```